top of page

 Solution

-By segmenting the market, not only will it provide a certain level of protection against natural disasters, it also provides protection for other situations as well (such as military conflicts or trade embargoes).
-For example, if an armed conflict occurs in the Middle East, it would only affect the price of oil from that particular region and not oil produced elsewhere such as the Americas (America, Brazil), Asia (Russia, Kazakhstan), or Arctic (Canada, Norway).
+For example, if an armed conflict occurred in the Middle East, it would only affect the price of oil from that particular region and not elsewhere such as the Americas (America, Brazil), Asia (Russia, Kazakhstan), or the Arctic (Canada, Norway).

 bottom of page